MariliaElia/sales-forecast-ml-models/README.md

 Looking to better improve performance a new feature, sales_proxy (historical sales average for open stores), was introduced within these models.
 Two different types of models were developed, the Weekly and the Monthly based proxy models, concluding that the Monthly based ones were more powerful, with RF and XGB models outperforming the other ones.

 Finally, the Stacking Ensemble method was utilized in order to combine the predictive power of RF and XGB, while also including the Monthly – proxy feature.
 The results prove that stacking was successful since in most of the clusters the difference between training and validation error decreased, thus reducing overfitting.
-For the final model selection, RF, XGB and stacking models were compared.
-As seen in the table below stacking was chosen for clusters A, C and D, while RF was chosen for B.
+For the final model selection, RF, XGB, and stacking models were compared.
+As seen in the table below stacking was chosen for clusters A, C, and D, while RF was chosen for B.

 ![image](https://github.com/MariliaElia/sales-forecast-ml-models/assets/24305018/0d0d9fd6-2b7a-41bb-822e-bf35675902c1)